earthcube/geocodes/docs/index.md

 * Local Development

 ####  ALL
+You need to be able to run `docker compose version`

-    * Docker, v2+ `docker compose version` needs to show the -p --project flag !!! warning     "**Known issue**" with (at least) Ubuntu default docker package.
+Should be > v2.13 `docker compose  --help` needs to show the -p --project flag !!! warning     "**Known issue**"
+    with (at least) Ubuntu default docker package.
 Install the [official docker package](https://docs.docker.com/engine/install/ubuntu/)